studying910/NOVI-DGP/README.md

 # NOVI-DGP
 Official code for NOVI-DGP (1st version).

-Recently submitting to NeurIPS 2022.
+Recently submitting to ICLR 2023.

 Please do not distribute.